 The following are changes to Administration in the Configuration Manager console:

 You can now connect Configuration Manager as collections from Configuration Manager to the Microsoft Operations Management Suite (OMS).
 This makes data such as collections from your Configuration Manager deployment visible in OMS.
 Find more information, see syncing data from Configuration Manager to the Microsoft Operations Management Suite here.

 The OMS Connector is a pre-release feature.
 To enable it, see Use pre-release features from updates.

 Support for cache size in Client Settings

 You can now configure the size of the cache folder on client computers with Client Settings in the Configuration Manager console.
 Previously, you could only set the client cache size when installing or reinstalling the client software.
 Now you can specify the cache size as a client setting (either default or custom), and then have those settings applied with the next policy update on the client, without requiring a client reinstall.
-For more information, see Configure the Client Cache for Configuration Manager Clients.
+For more information, see Configure the client cache.